PxslGames/Aura/README.md

 ### Settings
 1. Access the Settings menu from the main menu.
-2. Customize the theme by selecting background and text colors.
+2. Customize the theme by selecting background and text colors, or get helpful tips and information.
-3. Explore additional help and tips to maximize your 𝒜𝓊𝓇𝒶 experience.

 ## Customize Your Experience